vplab-github/D2SCGAN/README.md

 The code requires a machine with Nvidia Tesla (32GB) and >128GB RAM to train and test.

 To test the trained model, point the path to the test data and run test.py.

+If you are using this code for your work, please cite:

+@inproceedings{bhattacharjee2020d2sc,
+title={D2SC-GAN: Dual Deep-Shallow Channeled Generative Adversarial Network, for Resolving Low-resolution Faces for Recognition in Classroom scenarios}, author={Bhattacharjee, Avishek and Das, Sukhendu}, booktitle = { IEEE Transactions on Biometrics, Behavior, and Identity Science}, month = {March}, year = {2020}
+}